usmank06/Cognivo/Website/docs/features/CANVAS_SYSTEM.md

 # In browser:
 1. Login
-2. Navigate to Board page
+2. Navigate to Canvas page
 3. Click "New Canvas"
 4. Enter name "Test Canvas"
 5. Canvas appears in sidebar